Message Replay Configuration

 - The message is successfully spooled to all its non-replaying destinations, gets added to the replay log, and is now considered to be a logged message.

-- At some time later the message broker receives a replay request with a start time that includes the logged message.
+- At some time later the event broker receives a replay request with a start time that includes the logged message.
 Once the replay gets to the logged message, and successfully performs replay to endpoint, it's considered a replayed message.

 - Finally, the replayed message is delivered to a consumer and is acknowledged, which removes it from the replaying endpoint; however, it's still in the replay log until it gets trimmed.

-Windowing is used while replaying messages to the replaying endpoint; this means that only a certain number of messages are replayed to the endpoint before the message broker waits for a replayed message to be consumed from the replaying endpoint.
+Windowing is used while replaying messages to the replaying endpoint; this means that only a certain number of messages are replayed to the endpoint before the event broker waits for a replayed message to be consumed from the replaying endpoint.

 Endpoint already undergoing a replay?

 Initiating a replay on an endpoint already under replay cancels the previous replay and starts a new one.

 Live messages being received at an endpoint undergoing replay?

 Live messages received with a replaying endpoint as a destination undergo all the usual checks against the replaying endpoint as it would do if it wasn't replaying.
 Once all the checks have passed, the message isn't spooled to the endpoint, but is spooled to the replay log - it will be replayed later once the replay catches up to the message.

 A message that gets nacked to the publisher doesn't get logged to the replay log.